WRTL 'Arc 90' 2695

 Lantern acquired in February 2019.

 This image, taken from Google Street View, shows the double-arm column that, I believe, supported this lantern.
 The second lantern was rescued too, and has been passed on to another collector.
 The lanterns fitted before the Arcs were installed are unknown, but may have been 180 Watt SOX equivalents.

-Unlike my 150 W Arc 90, which had suffered cosmetic damage to its canopy during removal, this lantern's canopy is undamaged - the grass verge may have softened the blow when the column was brought to the ground.
+Unlike my 150 Watt Arc 90, which had suffered cosmetic damage to its canopy during removal, this lantern's canopy is undamaged - the grass verge may have softened the blow when the column was brought to the ground.